bmilcs/garnished/README.md

 9. Frontend: Built out baseline site layout & React routes
 10. Continued development on backend and frontend until a prototype was finished
 11. Reviewed, refactored and commented code to prevent repetitiveness and improve readability
+12. Added Google Analytics to track user behavior and unusual errors

 As with any project, there were inevitable hiccups and challenges that arose throughout development.